zsb87/SpeechRecognitionBenchmark/README.md

 You can adjust how much noise corrupted the audio file by adjusting SNR value in decibel scale.
 SNR means signal-to-noise ratio, and it is simply how much the audio is corrupted by the noise.

+We included noise files, and you can also download [online](http://pbblogassets.s3.amazonaws.com/uploads/2016/09/15-Free-Ambient-Sound-Effects.zip).

 ## DeepSpeech Model
 Architecture from paper [Baidu's Deep Speech Paper](https://arxiv.org/abs/1412.5567).
 Framework implemented by Mozilla.
 We made the WER result implementation part.